Overinterpretation reveals image classification model pathologies: Additional Results on CIFAR-10

+Figure~\ref{fig:sis-size-by-correctly-classified-10c} shows percentage increase in mean SIS size for correctly classified images compared to misclassified images from the CIFAR-10-C dataset.

 Figure~\ref{fig:confidence-differences-misclassified} shows the mean confidence of each group of correctly and incorrectly classified images that we consider at each confidence threshold (at each confidence threshold along the x-axis, we evaluate SIS size in Figure~\ref{fig:sis-size-by-correctly-classified} on the set of images that originally were classified with at least that level of confidence).
-We find that as one would hope, model confidence is uniformly lower on the misclassified inputs.
+We find model confidence is uniformly lower on the misclassified inputs.